bufbuild-ru/docs/docs/bsr/admin/instance/user-lifecycle/index.md

 ## Automated organization membership provisioning

-If you want all users who login to your instance to be automatically added to an organization with a specific role, reach out to us to configure this for you.If you want to map IdP security groups to specific organizations or repositories, see [Manage user access with IdP groups](../manage-access-idp-groups/)
+If you want all users who login to your instance to be automatically added to an organization with a specific role, reach out to us to configure this for you.

+If you want to map IdP security groups to specific organizations or repositories, see [Manage user access with IdP groups](../manage-access-idp-groups/)